SUICIDE PREVENTION HOTLINE: 988 Call if you need help!

 Each of them had big personalities that brought joy to those fortunate enough to know them.

-• Aunt Bobbie took her own life on Jan 1, 2005.
+Aunt Bobi took her own life on Jan 1, 2005.
 It was, at that time, the worst day of my life.
 She was my best friend.
 We had crazy adventures together.
 She was 50 years old.
 Two years younger than I am now.
-She had no kids and acted as if my brother and I were hers often telling everyone “You know their mine, right?”.
+She had no kids and acted as if my brother and I were hers, often telling everyone “You know their mine, right?”.

-• Nate took his own life on April 7, 2019.
+Nate took his own life on April 7, 2019.
 It is now, currently, the absolute worst day of my life.
 We were so close.
 We spoke nearly daily.
 Some of my best memories involve this young man.
 He was only 25 years old.
 We got into more trouble together than I did with anyone I know.
 He is irreplaceable for every person that was fortunate enough to have him in their lives.
+And there were many of us.

 I don’t want there to be another day like these two days.
 I don’t think my heart can take it.